Current Park Projects

 *GESA Stadium Batting Cages

 The batting cage project was designed by Design West Architects and is being constructed by AllStar Construction Group, LLC.

 *Park at Chapel Hill

 Neighborhood Park on Chapel Hill Blvd

-- The project went before the Hearing Examiner on Wednesday, October 14, 2020 and has been approved.
+- October 14, 2020: The project went before the Hearing Examiner and was approved.